Pola-R-CHP

 Effects on the nervous system

-Sometimes, this treatment can affect the nervous system.
-This can cause symptoms including:
+Rarely, this treatment can affect the brain and nerves.
+This can cause symptoms such as:

 - problems with eyesight or speech